Ceanothus thyrsiflorus: Description

 Ceanothus thyrsiflorus can grow more than 6 m tall and broad in its native chaparral habitat, with glossy green leaves.
 The clusters of tiny flowers, borne in spring, vary from different shades of blue to close to white.
 The evergreen leaves are shiny and about 4 cm long.

 Etymology

 The Latin genus name Ceanothus is derived from the Ancient Greek keánōthos (κεάνωθος) 'a spiny plant'.
 The name was originally used by Theophrastus for another plant, and Linnaeus reused it for Ceanothus.

-The Latin specific epithet thyrsiflorus is derived from the Ancient Greek thúrsos (θύρσος) meaning 'stick with a wreath, or thyrsos; contracted panicle, or thyrse' and the Latin florum (gen. 'flower'), and so, thyrsiflorus means approximately 'with flowers arranged in the shape of a contracted panicle or thyrsos staff'.

 Ecology

 It is popular with birds, butterflies, and other pollinators.
 It is often visited by honeybees for its pollen.

 Cultivation

 Ceanothus thyrsiflorus has been used in gardens extensively.
 It prefers a warm, sheltered position in full sun.
 Several cultivars have been selected, including: